Marambio Base: Description

 The station also has CATV and public and internal mobile phone service.

 The 45 m2 medical suite is attended by one doctor and three paramedics, and has three beds and x-ray, dentistry, coronary care and telemedicine facilities.
 Over 492000 L of Antarctic gasoil are used every year for transportation, and to feed the 1,000 kW main power plant with its three Caterpillar generators.
 The station also has a sewage treatment plant.
 Most buildings are connected together by risen metal footpaths to isolate them from snow and ice.

-On 2010 the Argentine company CITEDEF designed and installed a wind generator on the station.
+In 2010, the Argentine company CITEDEF designed and installed a wind generator on the station.

 Airport

 The station is supported by Marambio Airport.

 Communications

 The station is connected to the Argentine mainland and the world through a satellite downlink station with telephone, fax, TV and internet.
 They also have a DirecTV dish which provides their service to the whole station.
 Argentine mobile telephone company Claro and Spanish Movistar have an antenna for local coverage.
 Within the station and between stations, radio is the most used mean of communication, mainly through HF, Vox/Data, aeronautic VHF-AM and UHF-FM.